Irish Independent: New Irish Writing and Hennessy Award

 Since 2011, the Irish Independent has been the home of New Irish Writing (and its associated Hennessy Award), which was originally established by David Marcus in 1969 in the Irish Press and appeared in the Sunday Tribune from 1988 to 2011.
 The New Irish Writing Page is "the longest-running creative writing feature of its kind in any Irish or British newspaper".

 Exam Brief

 The Irish Independent, in co-operation with the Institute of Education, produces Exam Brief, a yearly six-part supplement dedicated to preparation for Leaving and Junior Certificate exams.
 This supplement is published in February, March and April each year.

 Related papers and concerns

 See Independent News & Media article for newspapers and media assets in the wider group.

 Print circulation

 Average print circulation was approximately 165,000 copies per issue in 1999, and had dropped to approximately 100,000 by 2016.

 In 2019, Independent News & Media exited the ABC auditing process.
-Hence, no circulation figures are available after 2018.